 See Demo Video of the redesigned website below

-Other Graphics Created For The Gordon Center:
+Other project created for The Gordon Center:

 A Multi-Page digital flyer